MatthieuMordrel/productivity-app/README.md

 Design

+- Decide on the color palette (both light and dark modes)
+- Imagine global design of the page (think mobile first)
 - Show a hand moving to display the drag and drop possibilty
+- Add a nice shadcn opup when a sedssion is over (no sound, just a popup)
+- Animate when changing the duration only

+Done:

 - Make the calendar look better on long days
-- Add a nice shadcn opup when a sedssion is over (no sound, just a popup)
 - Make hide breaks and pauses toggles

-Done:

 - Add session timer and task name in title
 - Ensure taks name are synced from task to timeline but not from timeline to task (on deletion and renaming)
 - Add a way to edit the task name from the task list